 He suggested I check Albertson’s parent company Safeway’s website to find out more.

 9:30: Check Safeway’s website.
-Couldn’t find information to confirm where plastic from Eugene goes or what happens to it, but for now, let’s trust the manager.
+Couldn’t find information to confirm where clear, film plastic from Eugene goes or what happens to it, but for now, let’s trust the manager.

 9:40: Still hopeful about finding someone to recycle the Amazon Prime bag, so in preparation, I try to remove the paper mailing label as instructed (see above).
 It does not come off.
 Maybe someone will take it anyway.